 Shotcut is compatible with and can export to many file formats.
 Unlike many consumer packages, you have to consult the documentation or video tutorials to find out which export preset will best fit a posting to YouTube or Facebook.
 It’s not hard to find, but it would be great if it were labeled as such, as that’s what most users are looking for.

-Preview scaling lets you set your video to preview at 360p (for a 1080p screen), 540p (for a high density screen), and 720p (for 4K UHD footage).
-This new feature is not presented as a be-all end-all for performance issues on its own.
-It’s designed to be used alongside another feature called low-resolution proxy, which is still under development.
+Preview scaling lets you set your video to preview at 360p (for a 1080p screen), 540p (for a high-density screen), and 720p (for 4K UHD footage).
+This new feature is not presented as a be-all end-all for performance issues on its own, though.
+Instead, it’s designed to be used alongside another feature called low-resolution proxy, which is still under development.
 There’s also an analogous advanced export setting for reviewing drafts.